 One out of every 10,000 babies is born with Williams syndrome.

-Williams syndrome is considered a microdeletion syndrome because the deletion is too small to be observed microscopically (less than 5 million bases of DNA are deleted).
+Williams syndrome is considered a microdeletion syndrome, because the deletion is too small to be seen with a microscope (fewer than 5 million bases of DNA are deleted).

-When deletions occur during the formation of the egg and sperm, it is caused by unequal recombination during meiosis.
-Recombination normally occurs between pairs of chromosomes during meiosis while they are lined up at the metaphase plate.
+Deletions that happen during egg and sperm formation are caused by unequal recombination.
+Recombination normally occurs between pairs of chromosomes during meiosis.
 If the pairs of chromosomes don't line up correctly, or if the chromosome breaks aren't repaired properly, the structure of the chromosome can be altered.
-Unequal recombination occurs more often than usual at this location on chromosome 7, causing Williams syndrome.
-This is likely due to some highly repetitive DNA sequence that flanks the commonly deleted region.
+Unequal recombination occurs more often than usual at this location on chromosome 7, likely due to some highly repetitive DNA sequence that flanks the commonly deleted region.